JHR25/CS-1530-Final-Project/README.md

    Name: Jerry\
    Bank Account: test
-3. This will take you to a subscriptions page for the user.
+2. This will take you to a subscriptions page for the user.
 You can sort the subscritptions by type, by selecting the corresponding type in the drop down menu and clikcing submit.
+3. To remove a subscription you can click the Unsubscribe button under the action section of the subscription.

 # Contributors
 Alexander Flemming\